raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 Now that you have your `walletClient`, you can use it to initialize the `GardenProvider`.
 Before diving into swap, your app needs to fetch real-time quotes for their swap params `fromAsset`, `toAsset`, `amount`.

-Here's how you can fetch real-time quotes for your swap.
-The `getQuote` hook from Garden SDK helps you get the current USD values and exchange rates between any two supported assets.
+The `getQuote` hook from Garden SDK provides real-time USD values and exchange rates for any two [supported assets](../SupportedChains.mdx).
 You'll need to provide:

 - `fromAsset`: The token you want to swap from.
 - `toAsset`: The token you want to receive.
 - `amount`: The amount you want to swap.
 - `isExactOut`: Whether you're specifying the input or output amount.

-Let's see the following basic implementation:
+Here's how you implement:

 <Tabs>